This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Stitch Customization Options

-1. Adjustable stitch width
+- Adjustable stitch length and width for precision.

 Fabric Handling Capabilities